BruceEckel/RethinkingObjects/README.md

 You can find the (Google) slides for the presentation [here](https://docs.google.com/presentation/d/1U0Mw4Aaz6mf5KpS-mZqKlK1H2_8JxXO6VF4axk9OPXY/edit?usp=sharing).

+The examples in this repository assume you have Python 3.11 installed.

 After cloning this repo, use `pip` or `pipx` to install the `hatch` build system.
 Move to the root directory of the cloned repo.
 Then
 run: